Mih-kelo/Mih-kelo/content/posts/Penetration Test Report: Launchpad Innovations/index.md

 ## 3.0 REMEDIATION AND RECOMMENDATIONS

 The following recommendations are provided to address the vulnerabilities identified during the assessment.
-It is advised that these actions be implemented in a timely manner to improve the overall security posture of the application and server.
+It is advised that these actions be implemented promptly to improve the overall security posture of the application and server.

 ###### 3.1 (CRITICAL) - UPDATE VULNERABLE GetSimple CMS:
 The root cause of the initial compromise was an outdated and vulnerable version of the GetSimple CMS.
 Recommendation: Immediately update the GetSimple CMS to the latest stable and patched version available from the vendor.
 A regular patch management schedule should be implemented to ensure all web application components are kept up-to-date.